fossasia/pslab-scripts/docs/testing_manual_june12.md

 The received parcel contains four different cardboard boxes with each one device:

-- one PSLab Sensor Box to measure Oxygen
+- one PSLab Sensor Box to [measure Oxygen](./sensors.md#oxygen-sensor-ao-03)
-- one PSLab Sensor Box to measure CO<sub>2</sub>
+- one PSLab Sensor Box to [measure CO2](./sensors.md#co2e-sensor-ccs811)
-- one PSLab Sensor Box to measure the temperature
+- one PSLab Sensor Box to [measure the temperature](./sensors.md#temperature-sensor-lm35)
-- one PSLab Sensor Box to measure light intensity in Lux
+- one PSLab Sensor Box to [measure light intensity in Lux](./sensors.md#light-intensity-sensor-gl5528)

 For each of them the following steps can be executed to test their functionality: